 THE BUDDY HOLLY STORY is an enjoyable biopic of the late, great 50s rocker, given glory by the efforts of its three leads—Gary Busey, Don Stroud and Charles Martin Smith: they play their own instruments and sing Holly’s classics without resorting to dubbing.
-It’s a polished coup that brings the enterprise enough heart and charm to match its subject and his famous songs.
+Small-budgeted production is a polished coup that brings the enterprise enough heart and charm to match its subject and his famous songs.

 The great Holly tunes are scattered throughout, with two sequences standing out for their foot-stompin’ vitality.
 One is the band’s opening gig at Harlem’s Apollo Theater: racial barriers fall and spirits soar.
 The other is the finale, with Buddy, The Big Bopper and Ritchie Valens creating a tornado of good vibes at Clear Lake, Iowa, a few hours before their fateful plane crash on Feb.
 2, 1959.
 It had only been 18 months since Holly’s first song hit the charts: time enough to forever secure his chair in Rock ‘n’ Roll Valhalla.

 With Maria Richvine, Bill Jordan, Conrad Janis and Fred Travelena.
 The great Gaylord Sartain plays the Bopper.
-Directed by Steve Lash, running one hour and fifty-four minutes, the small budgeted ($2,000,000) 1978 film returned seven times its cost.
+Directed by Steve Lash, running one hour and fifty-four minutes, the $2,000,000 film returned seven times its cost in 1978.